What is new?

 The scientific partners for each strand reviewed the previous MIPEX IV indicators to guarantee that they were clearly worded, policy-relevant, and sustainable for future updating.

 With the final review of the indicators among the scientific partners, the Migration Policy Group approved the final list of 58 indicators.

 The indicators were completed by the national experts for the period 2014-2019.
 The health strand was only completed for 2014 and 2019.
 MPG’s and CIDOB’s team of experts checked the experts’ responses to guarantee that they properly understood the questions and answered them in a consistent manner as in other countries.
 Other national experts were involved when additional information was needed.

 Are there any other studies of this kind?

 MIPEX is unique.
-There is no other study that provides a comparable view.
-The MIPEX publication makes reference to other individual studies on the different areas if users want to read more in-depth.
+There is no other study that provides such a comprehensive comparable view with publicly available data.
+The MIPEX publication refers to other individual studies on the different areas if users want to read more in-depth.